refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 :::caution

-`v3LegacyAuthProviderCompatible: true` prop was added to the auth hooks for backward compatibility if you used `codemod` for migration, which needs to be removed manually if you want to upgrade to the new auth provider.
+The `v3LegacyAuthProviderCompatible: true` prop was added to the auth hooks for backward compatibility if you used `codemod` for migration, and needs to be removed manually if you want to upgrade to the new auth provider.

 ```diff
 useLogin({